w3llschmidt/s0vz/README.md

 S0/Impulse to Volkszaehler daemon.
 ==================================

 This is a Linux SYSFS daemon.
 Written in ANSI C, provides low memory signature and minimal CPU load.
+Its fully interrupt driven with no cpu eating idle loops!

 Hardware by Udo S.
 http://wiki.volkszaehler.org/hardware/controllers/raspberry_pi_erweiterung